easyuc/EasyUC/README.md

 Experiments with Universal Composability in EasyCrypt
 ====================================================================

-This repository contains experiments in formalizing Ran Canetti's Universally Composable (UC) Security using the [EasyCrypt](https://www.easycrypt.info/trac/) proof assistant.
+This repository contains experiments in formalizing Universally Composable (UC) Security using the [EasyCrypt](https://www.easycrypt.info/trac/) proof assistant.
 This is joint work between [Alley Stoughton](http://alleystoughton.us)